Home

 Middleton c.TM409669: Huge boulder at Home Farm said to have treasure beneath it, & the Devil can be heard if one's ears are placed against it.

 Mutford Stone in churchyard "almost identical" to that in Croxton churchyard, 53cm square x 35cm deep, with a 17cm wide x 8cm deep square hole in top.
-Brought there years before from Mutford Hall.37 Possibly once a cross-base?
+Brought there years before from Mutford Hall.37 Actually a medieval cross pedestal.

 Needham Massive Spilsby sandstone erratic at Needham Lake, discovered when the islands were constructed.30

-Newton TL915407: Large, rounded, mammillated sarsen boulder near left corner wall of Saracen's Head pub.
-Believed to have been a mounting block for riders changing horses on the way to the east coast.48
+Newton TL915407: Large, rounded, mammilated sarsen boulder near left corner wall of Saracen's Head pub.
+Believed to have been a mounting block for riders changing horses on the way to the east coast.48 Visible HERE on Street View.

 Oulton TM510936: Large stone dredged up from harbour in 19th century now on grave.
 It's said running round it 3 times will make the Devil appear.

-Pakenham There is supposed to be a "fairly impressive stone" in the lane outside Red Castle Farm (TL901693).46
+Pakenham There is supposed to be a "fairly impressive stone" in the lane outside Red Castle Farm (TL901693),46 but I couldn't find any trace of it when I visited in August 2016.

-Polstead TL975395: Large boulder in Spring Lane at Whitestreet Green.
-Allegedly part of the 'Puddingstone Trail'.31
+Polstead TL975395: Large conglomerate boulder in Spring Lane at Whitestreet Green.31

 Rumburgh "Immense" stone on common said buried when area enclosed; bargains held good upon it.